solomonyaw/Final-Year-Project/README.md

 ![alt text](frontpage.PNG  "Description goes here")

 A social protection management Information System
+Read full project document here =>http://solomonadeklo.me/assets/finalyearproject

+This project is not opensource so I decided not to make the source code public.

-This repository contains the documentation of my Final year project which involved a research work to develop develop a social protection management information system to register potential members online to make contributions into social security schemes and to provide social assistance to beneficiaries of the scheme via a secure web portal.
+This repository contains the documentation of my Final Year Project which involved a research work to develop a social protection management information system to register potential members online to make contributions into social security schemes and to provide social assistance to beneficiaries of the scheme via a secure web portal.
 This thesis was based on a case study into how the social security system works in a developing country such as Ghana.

 This is to declare that, the research work underlying this thesis has been carried out by the under mentioned student under